Lisp has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.

 Once Only

 Peter Norvig is a brilliant programmer and author.
 His books on AI, especially Artificial Intelligence: A Modern Approach[AIMA], are required reading before tackling many of the most difficult problems we currently face as computer scientists.
 Norvig is perhaps better known to lisp programmers for his book Paradigms Of Artificial Intelligence Programming: Case Studies in COMMON LISP[PAIP].
-This book is dated but still required reading for serious lisp students and contains many important lisp insights20.
+This book is dated but still required reading for serious lisp students and contains many important lisp insights20One bit of COMMON LISP advice from PAIP that is timelessly true is to never mix &optional and &key arguments to lambda or defmacro destructuring forms.
+This will bite you!.
 This section is dedicated to Peter Norvig and is even named after a macro described in PAIP.
 In its last few pages, tucked away in a description of sequence function implementation, is

 Once-only: A Lesson in Macrology